EDITION 4: July 2020

 10.2 Lucy Elizabeth Boardman (1837-1901)

-10.2a Lucy Elizabeth Boardman was orphaned at the age of 6
+10.2a Lucy Elizabeth Boardman orphaned at the age of 6

 10.2b Lucy Elizabeth Boardman migrated to Australia